 The germination of groundnut kernels treated with various botanical (both botanical powders and plant oils) ranged from 84.00 to 90.00 per cent and there was no significant difference among the treatments which indicated uniform germination of kernels after 3 months of storage.
 Hence, it is evident that none of the botanical powders and plant oils had adverse effect on the germination of groundnut kernels.
 The results obtained were in close association with Dulera et al. (2016) and Ramanaji et al. (2020) who observed non-significant germination of groundnut kernels treated with various botanical powders after 120 days of storage, respectively.

-It can be concluded that among various plant oils, neem oil at 0.5 per cent was most effective against rice moth, followed by castor oil, in ground nut.
+Conclusion: It can be concluded that among various plant oils, neem oil at 0.5 per cent was most effective against rice moth, followed by castor oil, in ground nut.

 REFERENCES